eljo/site/_guide/01-introduction.md

 Welcome to the Convox Guide, a set of step-by-step instructions for developing, deploying and automating an app on the Convox platform.

-This guide is written for app developers who are ready to learn modern practices that make an app simple to develop on a laptop and effortless to manage in the cloud.
+This guide is written for app developers who are ready to learn modern practices that make an app simple to develop on a laptop and effortless to manage in the cloud, using Convox.

 First, <a href="https://console.convox.com/grid/signup" target="_blank">sign up for Convox</a>.
 Later in the guide you will use the web console to set up your AWS environment.